lblod/dm-count-report-generation-service/README.md

 ```

 Now this query machine is ready to go.
-You can launch it in two ways:
+You can launch it in many ways:

 * `await mySelectQuery.bindings(input)`: Get results as an array of comunica bindings.
+* `await mySelectQuery.records(input)`: Get results as an array of javascript objects in the shape of `MySelectQueryOutput[]` in the example.
+In this case reach result row is one record.
 * `await mySelectQuery.objects('resourceUri', input)`: Get results as an array of javascript objects in the shape of `MySelectQueryOutput[]` in the example.
+It outputs one object per unique value of `resourceUri`.
+* `await mySelectQuery.result(input)`: Identical to records except it returns one and one record only.
+Useful for count queries.
+Will throw when more then one or 0 rows are returned.

-The `objects` method needs to map the bindings onto a list of objects modeling resources.
-In order to do that it needs a key that is the URI of the resource being returned.
+The `objects(uriKey, input)` method needs to map the bindings onto a list of objects modeling resources.
+In order to do that it needs a key that is the URI of the resource being returned as the first parameter.
 Now we can perform the query using the objects function and get results.

 ```typescript
 // Perform the query and get the results as objects.
 Pass the input